ionic-team/getting-started-ac-vue/README.md

 Then modify `src/composables/auth.ts` to use the `sessionVault` functions.
 The goal is to no longer store the auth result in a session variable.
 Instead, we will use the session vault to store the result and retrieve it from the vault as needed.

-Remove the `let authResult: AuthResult | undefined;` line and replace it with the following:
+Remove the `let authResult: AuthResult | null;` line and replace it with the following:

 ```typescript
 import { useSessionVault } from './session-vault';